antonagestam/immoney/README.md

 #### Safe division

 In real life we cannot split the subunit of a currency, and so for our abstractions to safely reflect reality, we shouldn't be able to do that in code either.
-Therefor instead of defining division to return a value with precision loss, the implementation of division for `Money` returns a tuple of new instances with the value split up as even as possible.
+Therefore instead of defining division to return a value with precision loss, the implementation of division for `Money` returns a tuple of new instances with the value split up as even as possible.

 ```pycon
 >>> Money("0.11", SEK) / 3
 (Money('0.04', SEK), Money('0.04', SEK), Money('0.03', SEK))
 ```

+This method of division will always be safe, as it has the guaranteed property that the sum of the instances returned by the operation always equal the original numerator.

 #### Subunit fractions